 - Florida Atlantic University’s College of Business, with more than 8,600 students, features the Adams Center for Entrepreneurship, which prepares students in business, science, engineering, and other disciplines to become entrepreneurs through business ownership.
-The Charles E. Schmidt College of Medicine, opened in Fall 2011, has established relationships with several prominent area hospitals that are serving as sites for clerkships, hospital-based electives, and residencies.
+The Charles E. Schmidt College of Medicine has established relationships with several prominent area hospitals that are serving as sites for clerkships, hospital-based electives, and residencies.

 - FAU is recognized as a National Center of Academic Excellence in Information Assurance/Cyber Defense Research (CAE-R) for academic years 2014-2019.
 The Center for Cryptology and Information Security (CCIS) is dedicated to original, cutting-edge research in cryptology and information security.

 - Sixty-two percent of Keiser University students graduate in STEM (Science, Technology, Engineering and Math) and healthcare fields, providing the talented workforce necessary for Florida to compete globally.

 - With an approximate 90% placement ratio, Northwood University has proven success in developing business leaders, managers, and entrepreneurs.

 - Within six months of graduation, 64 percent of Palm Beach Atlantic University’s recent graduates were employed full-time, and 50% of them are working in Palm Beach County with an additional 12 percent employed in South Florida and an additional 18 percent living and working in the state.

 - Palm Beach State College recently received a $3 million U.S. Department of Labor grant to enhance and expand its health information technology programs, was selected by the state of Florida to create and implement the statewide career pathway system for early care and education professionals, and is one of 12 Florida colleges awarded a total of $15 million in federal funds to improve education and training in advanced manufacturing.